MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-depreciate-amortize.md

 4. Choose the **Insert FA Bal.
 Account** action.
 A second journal line is created for the balancing account that is set up for allocation posting.
 5. Choose the **Post** action to post the journal.

-## <a name="use-duplication-lists-to-prepare-to-post-to-multiple-depreciation-books"></a>Use duplication lists to prepare to post to multiple depreciation books
+## Use duplication lists to prepare to post to multiple depreciation books

 When you fill in journal lines to post to a depreciation book, you can duplicate the lines in a separate journal so you can post to a different depreciation book.
 For more information, see To [post entries to different depreciation books](fa-how-depreciate-amortize.md#to-post-entries-to-different-depreciation-books).